Publishing Statement

 g) The alarming spread of violent murders, paedophilism, and juvenile crime as known to the police and the Victims of Crime Trust.

-h) Critique of the Findhorn Foundation, a controversial new age community who have promoted, e.g., Aleister Crowley and neoReichian gestalt, but who screen out critics of the anomalies (which include a case of alleged child abuse).
-The Foundation were recently televised by Channel 4 (in 2004), but the coverage omitted controversial issues, the media being seriously deficient in this instance.
+h) Critique of the Findhorn Foundation, a controversial new age community who have promoted, e.g., Aleister Crowley and neoReichian gestalt, while screening out critics of the anomalies (which include a case of alleged child abuse).
+The Foundation were recently televised by Channel 4 (in 2004), that coverage omitting controversial issues, the media being seriously deficient in this instance.

-The Ottakars headquarters responded to the confrontational letter by supporting the action of their Dorchester branch, and denying any ideological bias.
-The Range Development Manager stated in June 2005 that "we will not be placing any orders now; we base this decision on purely commercial grounds."
+The Ottakars headquarters responded to the confrontational letter by supporting the action of their Dorchester branch, while denying any ideological bias.
+The Range Development Manager stated in June 2005: "We will not be placing any orders now; we base this decision on purely commercial grounds."
 The point to grasp is that purely commercial grounds are the operative factor in book selection and exclusion.
 There is no due consideration given to education by such components of the book trade, who are accordingly open to strong criticism.

 There are conscientious staff in some bookshops who do feel concerned at the avalanche of decadent literature, the exotic claims of alternative therapy, the spread of magic and witchcraft, and the insidious overture of the drugs lobby.
-One of Waterstones branches in a major city recognised the relevance of Pointed Observations and the companion book Some Philosophical Critiques and Appraisals (2004).
-That branch urgently requested the Waterstones management for an adoption of those books by all branches.
+In 2005, I discovered that one of Waterstones branches in a major city recognised the relevance of my Pointed Observations and the companion book Some Philosophical Critiques and Appraisals (2004).
+That branch actually requested the Waterstones management for an adoption of those books by all branches.
 The request was vetoed by the commercial policy in operation at this major retail chain.
 Further enquiry elicited an explanation from the management headquarters that they did not see how they could be expected to work on any other basis than a commercial one.
 There was no comprehension of an educational role.

 Kevin R. D. Shepherd